threefoldfoundation/www_venturecreator/content/manifesto/rights/index.md

 {% row(style="left narrow" padding="bottom") %}

-### Everyone has the right to a safe, healthy, and secure environment
+<span style="font-size:1.5em; font-weight:bold; line-height:1.2em;"> Everyone has the right to a safe, healthy, and secure environment</span>

 <p>
 Everyone has the right to a safe, healthy, and secure environment